Viking Cruises (Russian River Cruises)

 The fully refurbished in 2014 Viking Akun is one of the 4 Viking ships in Russia - together with Viking Truvor, Viking Helgi, Viking Ingvar (all 3 were refurbished in 2013).
 Each of these vessels carries 204 passengers in 102 staterooms.
 The middle and upper deck staterooms feature private verandas.
 The accommodations meet European comfort standards and provide hotel-style beds, 26-inch flat TVs, in-room refrigerators.
 The beautiful public areas and restaurant facilities help make Viking Akun the finest river cruise ship in Russia.

 Cabin grades are 6.
-Total number of cabins is 102, of which 4 Suite, 67 Balcony, 33 with a non-opening window.
+The total number of cabins is 102, of which 4 Suite, 67 Balcony, 33 with a non-opening window.
 Next are listed the ship's staterooms as types (categories), numbers and deck location:

 - Suites - JS (x2, deck3), AA (x2, deck2)